 Last Friday, around 40 community members gathered to conclude the project and take a piece home with them.
 The conversation began with a discussion about gender and the disproportionate impact of climate disasters borne on women and children.
 Attendees spoke about the significance of disasters, displacement, and migration as contributing factors that lead to war, as in the case of the drought in Syria and its role in catalyzing the civil war that broke out in 2011.
 Some brought up other local environmental injustices like the West Lake Landfill.

-The discussion closed by looking forward towards change.
+The discussion closed by looking forward to change.
 Members of Green Action, Fossil Free Wash U, and SWAP all suggested ways to get involved.
 It was an exciting moment to see so many students step forward to promote their groups and initiatives working to combat climate change.
 Before leaving, everyone was invited to take a piece of the installation home as a reminder of all that had been discussed.
 Kristen and Julia concluded: “By taking a piece of the installation, it’s your duty to tell the story behind it.
 If anyone asks, tell them how the miniature home is made from coal ash, and tell them how that relates to the climate injustices felt locally and globally.”

 “Although this project and the discussions just scratched the surface of the complexities behind climate displacement, we were heartened to see the number of people who came to the screening, stopped by the installation, and participated in the closing discussion.
 We hope that the installation and its message will linger in people’s minds for a while.
 We also want to say a big thank you to the many individuals and groups that helped us at all stages with this project.”